youwen5/liminalOS/README.md

 If you agree with the premises I've laid out up to this point,  you might come to the conclusion that I've made: to solve this issue, we need a solution that does _all of it_.
 A unified tool for deploying software and managing systems.
-And it must necessarily be declarative and reproducible.
+And it must necessarily be declarative and reproducible, because that is the only way to sanely manage a system.
+Imagine working on a programming project where recompiling with the same source code would non-deterministically produce different results based on the environment!

 Well, [Nix](https://nixos.org/) is the _purely functional_ package manager
 (i.e. declarative, reproducible), and NixOS is a Linux distribution that is